Calibishi/Professor_Messer_SYO-601/README.md

   -> Ex: a signature. could be digital.
   -> Verifying public keys with digital signatures.
 Blockchain?
   -> Hashing private keys, decrypting  using public keys.

+# 1.2 AAA - Authentification, Authorization, & Accounting

+- Starts with Identification.
+- Authentication.
+  -> Prove you are who you are.
+Passwords & other authen. techniques.
+- Authorization - Now you're verified, what access do you have?
+- Accounting - Logs.
+Login time, data sent and received, logout time.

+- Triple A Servers.

+- How do we truly authenticate?
+  -> Oftentimes, businesses put a digitaly signed cert on the device, checked during login.

+- Creating Authen.
+  -> Creates a certificate for device and digitally signs the cert with the organization's Certificate Authority (CA).

+- Authorization Models.
+  -> AKA Abstraction.
+Different groups with different sets of rights and permissions.
+Essentially, this is OO class logic.
+  -> No authorization model doesn't scale well.
+    -+ Manually setting up rights and permissions would be difficult.